AUTOMCAS/learning_journey/README.md

 # Chris Aston - Learning Journey
 ### This repository is a record of my learning journey through Makers Academy on my way to become a Software Developer.

-### There are two distinct parts:
+There are two distinct parts:

-### [Learning Strategies](https://github.com/AUTOMCAS/LearningJourney/tree/main/learning_stratagies) focuses on the specific development of my learning strategies.
+### [Learning Strategies](https://github.com/AUTOMCAS/LearningJourney/tree/main/learning_stratagies) - The specific development of my learning strategies.
 This builds a foundation to be able to develop and improve any skill or area of knowledge.

-### [Progress Tracker](https://github.com/AUTOMCAS/LearningJourney/tree/main/progress_tracker) focuses on my journey through Makers to become a Software Developer.
+### [Progress Tracker](https://github.com/AUTOMCAS/LearningJourney/tree/main/progress_tracker) - My journey through Makers to become a Software Developer.
 Records my goals, strategies, achievements and reflections on how things went, personal experiences with pairing and various challenges along the way.

-&nbsp;
+### These parts come together to fulfill my long term goals and inform my day to day approach.

+***Perhaps include links below to various parts?***

 ## Long term goals

 #### Learning  and [Developing Learning Strategies](https://github.com/AUTOMCAS/LearningJourney/tree/main/learning_stratagies)